islambazlamit/SolitonDynamic/README.md

 *********************************
 You may need to choose your solution and potential.
 It is valid for single and two-soliton solutions.

+The original code is used in different research papers.
+The Solution used in this code can be found in DOI: https://doi.org/10.1103/PhysRevE.107.014202

 *********************************

 IDE: Xcode